 - Feelings of hopelessness, self-doubt and helplessness.

-- Exhaustion or feeling drained all the time.
+- Exhaustion or sense drained all the time.

 - Headaches, muscle aches, neck pain.